 The Harpeth Conservancy appealed the permit because it violated state and federal law.
 The principal point of Harpeth Conservancy's appeal is that the permit allowed Franklin to more than double the amount of phosphorus Franklin is current discharging, even though at current discharge levels, the river is on the 303(d) list of impaired (polluted) waters.

-WHY IS THIS A PROBLEM?
 The Harpeth River is already impaired by phosphorus pollution and is past a tipping point for the production of toxic blue-green algae.
 THIS IS A SIGNIFICANT PUBLIC HEALTH ISSUE THAT IS ALREADY AFFECTING MUCH OF THE UNITED STATES.

 To learn more about the current state of the river, CLICK HERE.